 Surgery

-Surgical intervention is the most effective method, which is indicated only in stages 1 and 2.
-There are such types:
+Surgical intervention is the most effective method, which is shown only at stages 1 and 2.
+The following types are divided:

-• Radical - the primary tumor focus and regional lymph nodes are to be removed;
+• Radical – the primary tumor focus and regional lymph nodes are subject to removal;

 • Palliative – aimed at maintaining the patient’s condition.